vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/07/004_AtmA/_index.md

 <details><summary>Griffith</summary>

-id
-7.4    To Vayu God of the Wind
-7.4    To Vayu God of the Wind
+To Vāyu God of the Wind
-Name: Comment, dtype: object

 </details>